 1. The student must be classified as a senior or a junior to enroll in a directed study.
 2. The student and the advisor jointly propose the directed study by completing the Directed Study Form (available in the Office of the Registrar and the ETBU website).
 3. The advisor, with authorization of the department chair, will select a committee of one or two additional faculty members.
 4. The project, proposed by the student with direction from the advisor, should include methodology for research and an annotated bibliography.
 5. The committee will review the proposal and submit it for approval to the department chair and the dean of the school.
+The dean will bring the proposal to Dean's Council for approval of the course.

-Approval of the Vice President for Academic Affairs is required if any of the conditions are not met.
-6. Submit the completed Directed Study Form, bearing required signatures and with a syllabus attached to the Office of the Registrar during registration for the semester in which the course will be taken.
+6. Submit the completed Directed Study Form, bearing required signatures and with a syllabus attached, to the Office of the Registrar at least 30 days prior to the start of the semester in which the course will be taken.
 7. A fee of \$25 per semester hour will be assessed for the directed study in addition to tuition.
 8. The project will be completed and submitted for evaluation by the committee and a grade assigned through collaboration by the committee.